-5.4 Anyone in breach of the above may be refused access or be removed from the venue where the Service is provided, without the option of being refunded the price paid, the Service Provider also reserving the right to take all measures that it deems fitting.
+5.4 Anyone in breach of the above may be refused access or be removed from the venue where the Service is provided, without the option of being refunded the price paid, the Service Provider also reserving the right to take all measures that it deems appropriate.

 Article 6 – Confidentiality

 The parties mutually undertake to maintain the strictest confidentiality in respect of all documents and information that are brought to their attention in relation to the performance of the services.